ami-GS/cuimeter/README.md

 ## Flags
 Flags user can set are as bellows
 - --target
-  - Indicates which file/url data will be read, at least one target need to be set
+  - Indicates which file/url data will be read, at least one target need to be set (can be ignore when to use pipe input)

 ## TODO
+- read() to be hided from user?
+The reader could be automatically detected
 - Flexible number of targets (up to 2 targets as of now)
-- Add command line argument template
+- Add command line argument
   - interval, label and so on.
-- Track Min as well (currently only max)
+- Show axis same as [speedometer](http://excess.org/speedometer/)
+- Optimize FillBuff() method (idea is to use lingBuffer which has 1d slice)